wassim-55/Door-Access-Control-System-/README.md

 - Check the wiring and ensure the relay is connected to the correct GPIO pin.
 - Verify the relay's functionality by testing with a simple GPIO control code.

+### Firewall Issues:
+- If you encounter connectivity issues, ensure that the Microsoft Defender Firewall is turned off or configured to allow communication with the server.

 ### UID Not Found:
 - Ensure that the UID is present in the database before testing.